 Our roadmap to success centers on three long-term objectives within our Strategic Plan to achieve our mission to advance end-of-life choice and care:

-- We seek to diversify the movement in the areas of race, religion, party affiliation and age, so that people of all demographic groups approach life’s end equipped with information and encouraged to claim their voice.
+We continue to grow a diverse, equitable and inclusive movement in the areas of race, religion, party affiliation, sexual orientation, gender identity and age, so that people of all demographic groups approach life’s end equipped with information and encouraged to claim their voice.

 Everything we do at Compassion & Choices is about empowering patients to claim their voice and agency in end-of-life care.
 Our philosophy is grounded in two primary factors:

-- Patient-Centered Care.
-We believe the path to change starts with the individual, which is why patient-centered care stands at the core of all we do.
+- Patient-Directed Care.
+We believe the path to change starts with the individual, which is why patient-directed care stands at the core of all we do.